 First of all, I need to apologize.

 It is possible that I may have misled you a bit by the title of this post.
 I fear that you may have gotten the impression that controlling a controlling child is possible.
-I am sorry to disappoint you, but it is not.
+It’s not.
 At least not in the way you are thinking.
 But before you hit the “back” button on your browser, hear me out.
 Just because we can’t exert control over our controlling children, it doesn’t mean that all hope is lost.
 It doesn’t mean that we throw in the towel and give up.
 There is hope.

 The key to controlling a controlling child is controlling yourself.

-- Control the innuendos.
 You’ve heard it said that it’s not what you say but how you say it.
 A sarcastic tone, a roll of the eyes, a snicker or a sneer are all food for an adversarial parent-child relationship.
-These passive aggressive tactics may not be as obvious as a full-fledged argument, but they are even more corrosive.
+These passive aggressive tactics may not be as obvious as a full-fledged argument, but they can be even more corrosive.

-- Control your pride.
 There is nothing worse than feeling like you have been outwitted by your child.
 It pulls at every thread of pride we have.
 These feelings can bubble up and make that desire to “get the upper hand” even stronger.
 Swallow that pride.
-Humility is the way of the Spirit – pride is the way of the flesh.
-Proverbs 11:2 says, “When pride comes, then comes disgrace, but with humility comes wisdom.”
-We need access to as much godly wisdom as possible – humility is the access code.
+Humility is not the easiest path, but it is the better one.